vserova/book/pages/ch_proj.md

     LIBS = $(NCBI_C_LIBPATH) -lncbi $(ORIG_LIBS)

 The project's application makefile can also redefine the compiler and linker, along with other flags and tools affecting the build process, as described above for `Makefile.*.lib` files.
-For an example from the Toolkit, see [Makefile.coretest.app](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/corelib/test/Makefile.coretest.app), and for a documented example, see [example 2 above](#example-2-above).
+For an example from the Toolkit, see [Makefile.coretest.app](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/corelib/test/Makefile.coretest.app), and for a documented example, see [example 2 above](#ch-proj.make-proj-app).

+<a name="ch-proj.inside-tests"></a>

 #### Defining and running tests